whynotsecurity/whynotsecurity.github.io/_posts/2021-04-22-external-email-warning-bypass.md

 ## Limitations

-As stated before adding this to your phish will not hurt its performance, however there are some things to take note of.
+As stated before adding this to your phish will not hurt its performance (UPDATE: unless they detect on this behavior, see below), however there are some things to take note of.

 1. Still displays warning message in preview